-The Fund may also enter into currency transactions to profit from changing exchange rates based upon a Sub-Adviser's assessment of likely exchange rate movements.
-These transactions will not necessarily hedge existing or anticipated holdings of foreign securities and may result in a loss if a Sub-Adviser's currency assessment is incorrect.
+The Fund may also enter into currency transactions to profit from changing exchange rates based upon the Sub-Adviser's assessment of likely exchange rate movements.
+These transactions will not necessarily hedge existing or anticipated holdings of foreign securities and may result in a loss if the Sub-Adviser's currency assessment is incorrect.

 At the consummation of the forward contract, the Fund may either make delivery of the foreign currency or terminate its contractual obligation to deliver the foreign currency by purchasing an offsetting contract obligating it to purchase at the same maturity date the same amount of such foreign currency.
 If the Fund chooses to make delivery of the foreign currency, it may be required to obtain such currency for delivery through the sale of portfolio securities denominated in such currency or through conversion of other assets of the Fund into such currency.
 If the Fund engages in an offsetting transaction, the Fund will realize a gain or a loss to the extent that there has been a change in forward contract prices.
 Closing purchase transactions with respect to forward contracts are usually effected with the currency trader who is a party to the original forward contract.
-The Fund will only enter into such a forward contract if it is expected that there will be a liquid market in which to close out the contract, in which case the Fund may suffer a loss.
+The Fund will only enter into such a forward contract if it is expected that there will be a liquid market in which to close out the contract.
+However, there can be no assurance that a liquid market will exist in which to close a forward contract, in which case the Fund may suffer a loss.

 When the Fund has sold a foreign currency, a similar process would be followed at the consummation of the forward contract.
-Of course, the Fund is not required to enter into such transactions with regard to its foreign currency-denominated securities and will not do so unless deemed appropriate by a Sub-Adviser.
+Of course, the Fund is not required to enter into such transactions with regard to its foreign currency-denominated securities and will not do so unless deemed appropriate by the Sub-Adviser.